fansi-sifan/Brookings-Metro-Mapper/README.md

 15| cbsa_metromonitor | Rankings and values from metro monitor report, 2019
 16| cbsa_low_wage_worker | Nine major low-wage-worker groups

 ### Known Issues

 * When resolution is set to low for a non-warehouse dataset, hover tooltips become innacurate (click tooltips remain accurate)

-* **'Clicking a Zillion Times' Advisory:** Clicking on an input a zillion times is not advised.
-The server redraws the map with each user's click on an input, even if that click is made obselete by a future click.
+* **'Clicking a Zillion Times' Advisory:** The server redraws the map with each user's click on an input, even if that click is made obselete by a future click.
 (E.g., if a user toggles an option from "off" to "on" and then a second later from "on" to "off", the map will be redrawn once reflecting "on" and again to reflect "off").
 On some machines, loading may take a few seconds, and a chain of many clicks may create a backlog